AnikaCT/NZSP/README.md

 #Modified:
 gform <- "VCF"
 ```
-**Allelic depth and SNP/sample missingness filters were also applied as described above for the [DNA sequence processing with UNEAK](#dna-sequence-processing-with-uneak) filtering steps**
+**Further SNP/Sample filtering was also conducted as described above in [Filtering with Plink in R](#filtering-with-plink-in-r), using slightly different filtering thresholds**

+One dataset was filtered for a maximum of 10% SNP missingness and 50% sample missingness, the other for a maximum of 2% SNP missingness and 50% sample missingness.
 # Population structure analysis
 ## PCA
 ### Conduct PCA in Plink for the UNEAK and Stacks datasets